Elbarae1921/covid19api/README.md

 # Usage

-Running this requires version ^14.3 of nodejs ([current](https://nodejs.org/en/download/current/)), make sure you have it.
+Running this requires version ^14.3 of nodejs ([current](https://nodejs.org/en/download/current/)) to use some of its latest features, make sure you have it.

 ```node server.js```